Selim-SHERIF/Portfolio/README.md

 # Selim Sherif — Engineering Portfolio

-A selection of my technical projects across electromagnetic simulation, CFD, machine learning, vehicle dynamics, and more.
+A selection of my technical projects across electromagnetic simulation, CFD, machine learning, and more.

 ---
 ## Domains